 Brand Storytelling: The Starting Point of Your Marketing Initiative

-Gone were the days where your product is the story that you sell to your customers.
+Gone were the days where your product is the story you sell.
 With the advent of online marketing, you have to craft a compelling story that makes people: Stop, Look and Listen.
-Successful brands have moved from merely stating the obvious with their mission and vision – and crafted beautiful stories that represent what their brands stand for.
+Successful brands have moved from merely stating the obvious with their mission and vision – and are crafting beautiful stories that represent what their brands stand for.
 If you want to become one of the admired brands out there, you have to think outside the square and become an icon.
-The big question is: Are You Up to the Challenge?
+The big question is: are you up to the challenge?

 Every Winning Brand Has a Great Story to Tell

-When you tell a story, you trigger those happy memories and feelings, and this experience is what helps you connect with your audience.
+When you tell a story, you’re shooting to trigger happy or positive memories and feelings, and this experience is what helps you connect with your audience.
 Have you ever been asked to do an elevator pitch about your company, a new idea, or even a product?
 The experience can be nerve-wracking when you’re given 5 minutes to present to a panel of potential investors.
-And we all know that the well-prepared pitches win.
+And we all know well-prepared pitches win.

-Now, think of the same concept with your potential customers.
+Now, approach your customers as the investors they are.
 But this time, try to catch their attention and hold it for as long as 60 seconds.
 At that point, you should have engaged them into taking an action.
-The pressure is on!
-The worst part is, with too much noise out there, your message may not just hit the sweet spot that you’re hoping for.
+The pressure’s on!
+The worst part is, with so much noise out there, your message may not hit the sweet spot that you’re aiming for.

-Take for example these big brands that are successful simply because they GET what storytelling is:
+Take for example these big brands below who are successful simply because they GET what storytelling is:

-They connected with customers in a sincere way, uplifting their self esteem by trying to address negative self-image issues.
-Their story connected in a very human level, and take note – it has nothing to do with soaps!
+- They connected in a sincere way, uplifting their self-esteem by trying to address negative self-image issues.
+Their story connected on a very human level, and take note – it has nothing to do with soaps!

 Air BnB – Stories from the Air BnB Community

 - Author’s Note: Kudos to their latest #weaccept campaign especially in times of hate!